peterkaminski/wiki-earthmoonstars-space/Health Metrics.md

 - Stewards: at least 3
 - Editors: at least 2

-We are currently in prototype phase, so the metrics are in flux, but our goal is to reach about 50% health before moving to production phase.
+We are currently in prototype phase, so the metrics are in flux, but our goal is to reach about 50% health for the metrics concerning number of people involved before moving to production phase.